efugier/DeezerTagApp/README.md

 ## Possibilities for future

-* Add a weight on the `TAGS` relation to quantify how rock a song is.
+* Add a weight on the `TAGS` relations to quantify how rock a song is.
 * Implement the missing relations between artists, albums and tracks.

 # Stack